 Civic Engagement Opportunities for Teens: Your Involvement CountsPosted May 10, 2019, 6:00 pm by

-The 2020 presidential race is underway and young people have the power to sway the outcome – Generation Z will make up 10 percent of eligible voters on Election Day.
+When it's an election year, it's important for young people to remember they have the power to sway the outcome – Generation Z will make up 10% of eligible voters on Election Day.

 But government goes beyond the presidency and Congress.
 Local government has just as much if not more influence on our lives, so students who are concerned with issues affecting them (and not just those with political aspirations) can and should get involved.

 National civic engagement